-- 1 Significance of the impact of family of origin on personal identity, family roles and relationships, values, beliefs, and biases and thoughts around help seeking - 2 Alignment to Indigenous ways of knowing and cultural context (what are the implications to your view of Indigenous families and capacity for family functioning) - 3 Explore and develop responses to any family of origin problems you have experienced, and reflect on healing opportunities which are restorative in nature and state how they acknowledge Indigenous ways of knowing and family relationships. - 4 As this is a personal reflective paper, first person perspective is appropriate here.
+- 1 Significance of the impact of family of origin event on your personal identity, family roles and relationships, values, beliefs, and biases and thoughts around help seeking. - 2 Alignment to Indigenous ways of knowing and/or diverse cultural contexts (what are the implications to your view of Indigenous families, diverse family structures and capacity for family functioning). - 3 Explore and develop responses to any family of origin problems you have experienced, and reflect on healing opportunities which are restorative in nature and state how they acknowledge Indigenous ways of knowing and family relationships. - 4 As this is a personal reflective paper, first person perspective is appropriate here.